katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 1. Installing the `geoNEON` package
 2. Making sure that the packages that we need are loaded, and
-3. Supressing 'stirngs as factors' in R, as factors make all sorts of functions in R 'cranky'.
+3. Supressing 'strings as factors' in R, as factors make all sorts of functions in R 'cranky'.

 ```r